Experimental Combination of Olaparib and Radium-223 For Metastatic Castration-Resistant Prostate Cancer That Has Spread

 IX.
 Evaluate time to increase in the total alkaline phosphatase (ALP) level defined as an increase of >= 25% from baseline at >= 12 weeks, in patients with no decrease from baseline, or as an increase of >= 25% above the nadir, confirmed >= 3 weeks later, in patients with an initial decrease from baseline.

-- Evaluate time to initiation of next active anti-cancer therapy (including AR signaling agents, cytotoxic chemotherapy, immunotherapy, or investigational agents).
+- Evaluate time to first subsequent anti-cancer therapy (including AR signaling agents, cytotoxic chemotherapy, immunotherapy, or investigational agents) or death.

 XI.
 Evaluate time to first symptomatic skeletal event (SSE).
 XII.
 Evaluate overall survival (OS).